How To Use

 against panties helps prevent slipping.

-Except for ultra and personal pads (which have the wing tabs sewn to the back due to their unique design), wing tabs are sewn to the front of the pad so when wrapped around to the underside they form a gentle contoured shape.
-Wings are made of double brushed flannel with white poly resin KAM snaps.
-Winged pads are approximately 3/4" narrower at center with wing tabs snapped into place.
+Except for ultra and personal pads (which have the wing tabs sewn to the back due to their unique design), wing tabs are sewn to the front of the pad so when wrapped around to the underside they form a gently contoured shape.
+Wings are made of double-brushed flannel with white poly resin KAM snaps.
+Winged pads are approximately 3/4" narrower at the center with wing tabs snapped into place.
 New Moon Pads conform naturally to your shape when worn, forming a gentle U-shape from front to back for a comfortable natural fit.
 Wing colour varies depending on availability.

 With wingless pads the fleece backing against snug fitting panty holds them in place.
 When using wingless pads you have to remember to hold onto the pad through the front of your panties when pulling them down.